arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 PWM (Pulse Width Modulation) capability allows a digital pin to emulate analog output by flickering on and off very fast letting you, among other things, dim LEDs connected to digital pins.

-The **UNO R4 Minima** has 6 PWM capable pins which are marked with ~ on the headers.
-The PWM capable pins are:
+The UNO R4 Minima has six PWM-capable pins marked with ~ on the headers.
+The PWM-capable pins are:

 - D3~
 - D5~